 (d) thesis examination (including, completion of any emendations or re-examination);

-(e) submission of two bound copies and one PDF copy of the final thesis, as approved by the Examinations Committee;
+(e) submission of one PDF copy of the final thesis, as approved by the Examinations Committee;

 (f) practical oral examination of professional clinical competencies by an examination committee of qualified clinical psychologists including at least one external academic clinical psychologist from another University training programme and at least one external senior consultant clinical psychologist with prior experience of intern field supervision.

-19. Candidates may be graduated when they meet the Admission, Qualification and Thesis requirements within the prescribed timeframes.
+21. Candidates may be graduated when they meet the Admission, Qualification and Thesis requirements within the prescribed timeframes.
 Candidates who do not meet the requirements for graduation may, subject to the approval of Academic Board, be eligible to be awarded an alternative qualification should they meet the relevant Qualification requirements.

-20. For candidates enrolled in the Degree of Doctor of Clinical Psychology, the following will lead to termination of registration by the Doctoral Research Committee:
+22. For candidates enrolled in the Degree of Doctor of Clinical Psychology, the following will lead to termination of registration by the Doctoral Research Committee:

-(a) failure to pass any one of the taught courses in the Schedule for the Qualification;
+(a) failure to pass any of the taught courses in the Schedule for the Qualification in two successive attempts;

-(c) failure to make adequate progress as required by the six-monthly progress reports in accordance with the guidelines published by the Doctoral Research Committee as assessed by the Supervisors, Head of Academic Unit, and the Doctoral Research Committee.
+(a) failure to make adequate progress in the research thesis as required by the six-monthly progress reports in accordance with the guidelines published by the Doctoral Research Committee as assessed by the Supervisors, Head of Academic Unit, and the Doctoral Research Committee.